 There are others, of course, but the ones above are the most common pests at malls and shopping centers in the Dayton area and throughout the Miami Valley.

 Please contact us for more information about how we can help you maintain a pest-free, shopper-friendly environment at your mall or shopping center.
-We service shopping centers in Dayton and throughout the Miami Valley.
+We service shopping centers in Dayton, Springfield, Northern Cincinnati, and throughout Ohio's Miami Valley.